-6. Issues for consideration
+6 Issues for consideration

-6.1 Financial Implications
+6.1 Financial implications

-- 6.1.1 The Annual Delivery Plan is required to set out indicative capital expenditure and the development programme for the LLP over the upcoming year.
-The update to the existing ECC capital programme is the LLP funding required for 2022/23 2026/27 financial period.
-This will be captured in the Provisional Outturn report as part of ECC's year-end process for 2021/22 (early May 22) when updating capital budget outturn provision for 2022/23. - 6.1.2 The LLP is funded via working capital and development loan facilities from ECC.
+- 6.1.1 The Annual Delivery Plan is required to set out indicative capital expenditure and the development programme for the LLP over the upcoming year. - 6.1.2 The LLP is funded via working capital and development loan facilities from ECC.
 Funding of any future capital expenditure for the LLP will increase the Council's Capital Financing Requirement from borrowing.
-Funding received from the council will be repaid by capital receipts generated by the LLP following the sale of properties. - 6.1.3 The detail of the capital and revenue budget profiling is contained in the confidential appendix to this document.
-The total revised LLP Annual Delivery Plan 2022/23 to 2026/27 compared to the current Annual Delivery Plan from 2021/22 to 2025/26 is set out below.
-Comparisons are from 2022/23 onwards only.
+Funding received from the council will be repaid by capital receipts generated by the LLP following the sale of properties - 6.1.3 The detail of the capital and revenue budget profiling is contained in the confidential appendix to this document.
+The total revised LLP Annual Delivery Plan 2023/24 to 2027/28 compared to the current Annual Delivery Plan from 2022/23 to 2026/27 is set out below.
+Comparisons are from 2023/24 onwards only.